Giada Nizzoli Giada Nizzoli

 You probably guessed it by now, but… only ‘giving value’ and sharing how-to content and tips?
 That won’t cut the mustard either.
 If you want to attract your ideal clients instead of relying on unpredictable referrals in business, you must get strategic.

-(During my 🧲Magnetic Messaging & Marketing Strategy Day🧭, we cover exactly what type of content you should focus on to turn this into your new reality)
+(During The One They Want, we cover exactly what type of content you should focus on to turn this into your new reality)

 Make your website copy clear and strategic

-By now, you know that… jumping on a call with every Tom and Dick who were sent to you by Harry?
+By now, you know that… jumping on a call with every Tom and Vik who were sent to you by Harry?
 That’d be so time-consuming and energy-intensive.

 Instead, direct new prospects and client referrals to your website, and let the latter do the heavy-lifting for you.
 That way, THEY will be able to tell if your services are what they’re actually looking for and if they can afford your prices.